 lipomodelling to increase the size of the treated breast and to fill any dents.

 Back to top

-This may be an option if you have larger breasts and need to have part of your breast removed.
+These procedures may be an option for you if you have larger breasts and need to have part of your breast removed.
 After the tumour is removed, the remaining breast tissue is reshaped to create a smaller breast.
 You can have surgery to make your other breast smaller (breast reduction) at the same time, so that your breasts match in size.

 After the operation you will need radiotherapy to the reshaped breast.
 This is given to reduce the risk of the cancer coming back in the remaining breast tissue.